Atopic Dermatitis in Children

 - Staying away from irritants, as advised by your child's healthcare provider

-- Regular bathing with a gentle cleaner or body wash advised by the healthcare provider
+- Bathing with a gentle cleaner or body wash advised by the healthcare provider

 - Keeping your child's fingernails short, to help prevent scratching that can cause skin irritation and infection